thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: Navigate to your profile by clicking on the three dots in the top right corner of the screen and select "Account" tab;
     ===
         image: /images/user-guide/custom-translation/change-language-2-pe.png,
-        title: Click on the "Language" field and choose desired system language from the dropdown list.
+        title: Click on the "Language" field and choose desired system language from the drop-down list.
 For example, Italian;
     ===
         image: /images/user-guide/custom-translation/change-language-3-pe.png,
         title: Click the "Save" button to apply the changes;